PSHE - Subjects - Montpelier High School

 We send out regular communication in order to inform/remind parents/carers when we are about to start a potentially sensitive topic or a topic that forms part of sex education component of PSHE.

-Sex and Relationships education at Montpelier High School
+Sex and Relationships Education at Montpelier High School

 Religious, cultural and moral values are always considered when teaching and discussing sex and relationships at Montpelier High School.